dkandalov/dkandalov.github.io/_posts/2016-06-07-From-Groovy-to-Kotlin.markdown

 Unlike Groovy (and probably most JVM languages) there is no implicit narrowing/widening conversion for numbers in Kotlin.
 That is if you have variable of type ``Long`` you cannot assign ``Int`` value to it and vice versa.

-Even thought this might seem strange from C-like languages point of view, this makes perfect sense because ``Int`` and ``Long`` classes are not subtypes of each other.
+Even thought this might seem strange, this makes perfect sense because ``Int`` and ``Long`` classes are not subtypes of each other.
 The same applies to ``Double`` and ``Float``.
 Considering how subtle and difficult it can be to find implicit conversion bugs this is probably a good design.

 (In case you were wondering about silent number underflow/overflow, it is still there.
 Works the same way as in Java.)

 Groovy:
 <groovy>
-def l = 123L
+def longValue = 123L
-def i = 123
+def intValue = 123
-l = i // works ok
+longValue = intValue // works ok
 </groovy>
 Kotlin:
 <kotlin>
-var l = 123L
+var longValue = 123L
-var i = 123
+var intValue = 123
-l = i // compilation error
+longValue = intValue // compilation error
+longValue = intValue.toLong() // works ok
 </kotlin>